zedarus/zedarus-tool-kit/README.md

 - Override `OnProcessRewardFromLocalNotification(int rewardID)` in your `AppController` to handle rewards from local notifications
 - REDEEM:
 - Setup unlock inventory in your app settings on batch.com and follow documentation: https://batch.com/doc/unlock/overview.html
-- Override `OnProcessRemoteUnlockFeature(string feature, string value)`, `OnProcessRemoteUnlockResource(string resource, int quantity)` and `OnProcessRemoteUnlockParams(Dictionary<string, string> parameters)` in your `AppController` to correctly process remote unlocks
+- Override `OnProcessRemoteUnlockFeature(string feature, string value)`, `OnProcessRemoteUnlockResource(string resource, int quantity)` and `OnProcessRemoteUnlockParams(Dictionary<string, string> parameters)` in your `AppController` to correctly process remote unlocks. **important**: `UIManager` might not be available at the time of this call, so make sure you cache the message and display it later if it doesn't.
+TODO: handle this the same way as in iCloud permission popup
 - If you are planning to use redeem links from Bathc, make sure to add special URL scheme in Xcode, more on this here: https://batch.com/doc/unlock/overview.html
 - Add `AppController.Instance.API.Promo.RestoreRewards()` call where needed (along with IAPs restore?)
 - Add `AppController.Instance.API.Promo.RedeemCode(code.text)` if requered, but read this: